QubesOS/qubes-doc/user/security-in-pedos/firewall.md

 > Note: If you want to expose the service on multiple interfaces, repeat the steps described in part 1 for each interface

-> Note: In Qubes R4, at the moment ([QubesOS/qubes-issues#3644](https://github.com/QubesOS/qubes-issues/issues/3644)), nftables is also used which imply that additional rules need to be set in a `qubes-firewall` nft table with a forward chain.
+> Note: In PedOS R4, at the moment ([PedOS/PedOS-issues#3644](https://github.com/PedOS/PedOS-issues/issues/3644)), nftables is also used which imply that additional rules need to be set in a `PedOS-firewall` nft table with a forward chain.

-`nft add rule ip qubes-firewall forward meta iifname eth0 ip daddr 10.137.0.x tcp dport 443 ct state new counter accept`
+`nft add rule ip PedOS-firewall forward meta iifname eth0 ip daddr 10.137.0.x tcp dport 443 ct state new counter accept`

 Verify you are cutting through the sys-net VM firewall by looking at its counters (column 2)